ibrahimelhadeg/blog/source/_posts/git-crash-course.md

 The `git reset` command is similar to `git revert`, but instead of _adding_ a new commit with the removed changes, the command will just "delete" the unwanted changes completely.
 I say "delete" in quotations because depending on the options you give this command, you will get a slightly different result.
 We will start with the _least potentially harmful_ version and move towards the _most potentially harmful_ command.
 The commands in this section build on each other, so `git reset --soft` is a part of `git reset --mixed` which is a part of `git reset --hard`.
 Said another way, `git reset --hard` is the combination of all three versions of the command.

+Below is a diagram (the commit hashes are not in line with the repository we have been following, but will demonstrate the concept) that illustrates what the git reset command does.

+{% asset_img git-reset-2.png %}

+We are moving `HEAD` _and_ whatever `HEAD` points to (`master`) backwards to another commit.
+In effect, the commits that we have moved back from will be floating around in space and we have no way of locating them.
+Depending on the version of the git reset command that you run, you may or may not be able to recover the changes from those floating commits.

+{% asset_img git-reset-3.png %}

 Before we start this section, let's recall the four possible states you can be in:

 1. Repo = Staged = Unstaged